The Customer Relationship Management (CRM) tool is vital for all companies, whatever the size, the sector, the activity...

 In cases where the processing is based on consent, the controller can demonstrate that the data subject has given his consent to the processing of personal data concerning him (Article 7 No. 1 of the General Data Protection Regulation).

-"The subject of the solicitation must be related to the profession of the person being canvassed (e.g.: message presenting the merits of an HR solution at paul.hochon@nomdelasociété.com, human resources director.)
-"If your target is B2B, then it is quite possible to prospect and enter new contacts in your CRM as long as this person has a legitimate interest in being canvassed.
+"The subject of the solicitation must be related to the profession of the person being canvassed (e.g.: message presenting the merits of an HR solution at paul.hochon@nomdelasociété.com, human resources director.)"

 Also, it is essential to give your contact the possibility to unsubscribe easily and quickly.